Doumor/genlab-ansible-controller/README.md

 Now hardware (and even network) is alive.

-By default it using key ~/.ssh/tf_key (change it, it need or create link)
+By default it using key ~/.ssh/tf_key (change it, if needed or create link)

 ### Change inventory